dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mongo-app.md

 1. Go to **File** > **New** > **Project**.
 1. Select **ASP.NET Core Web Application**, name the project *BooksApi*, and click **OK**.
 1. Select the **.NET Core** target framework and **ASP.NET Core 2.1**.
 Select the **API** project template, and click **OK**:
-1. Visit [.NET Driver for MongoDB: Releases](https://github.com/mongodb/mongo-csharp-driver/releases) to determine the latest stable version of the .NET driver for MongoDB.
+1. Visit the [NuGet Gallery: MongoDB.Driver](https://www.nuget.org/packages/MongoDB.Driver/) to determine the latest stable version of the .NET driver for MongoDB.
 In the **Package Manager Console** window, navigate to the project root.
 Run the following command to install the .NET driver for MongoDB:

     ```powershell
     Install-Package MongoDB.Driver -Version {VERSION}